Annapolis, the state capital of Maryland, was founded in 1649 and served briefly as the Nation’s Capital in 1783.

 West Street, which connects Church Circle and the Southern Historic District, is becoming a center for art and entertainment in Annapolis.
 A recent renovation project has added a brick walkway and other aesthetic improvements.

 This area, known as Inner West Street or the Uptown District offers coffee shops, restaurants and bars, theaters, galleries, and upscale accommodations.
-The Loews Annapolis Hotel, O’Callahgan Hotel, and Westin Hotel are all located in the Inner West Street area.
+The Loews Annapolis Hotel and Westin Anapolis are located in the Inner West Street area.

 Many of Annapolis’s restaurants, bars, and pubs host live music on a regular basis.
 One of the most popular is the Ram’s Head, where you’ll find a full line-up of regional and national performers.
 And the Naval Academy has an active music program that provides free performances for the community.